-SOCW 401-3 Northern/Remote Social Work Practice Northern and Remote Social Work Practice builds on the structural approach examined in SOCW 301-3.
-Critical generalist practice will be examined within the context of current and emerging client populations and practice issues.
-The course aims to develop a critical awareness/ analysis of the nature, cause and response of social workers to the social problems they are meant to deal with in the field practice aspects of their work in northern and remote communities.
+SOCW 401-3 Northern/Remote Social Work

+Practice Northern and Remote Social Work Practice builds on the structural approach examined in SOCW 301-3.
+Critical generalist practice is explored within a place-based context of current and emerging client populations.
+The course aims to develop a critical awareness/analysis of aspects of social work in northern and remote communities, including environmental and ecological sustainability.